ProgMEM-CC/miniblox.impact.client.updatedv2/docs/EULA.md

 ---
 > [!Important]
 > This software is Free Software: you may redistribute and/or modify it under the terms of the AGPL v3.0 **with the additional terms above**.
 > This software comes with **no warranty**.
 Use this at your **OWN RISK**.
-We will, however, enforce this EULA if MiniBlox bans any of our users or interferes in any way and will not hesitate to enforce this if deemed necessary
+However, we will enforce this EULA if Miniblox bans any of our users or interferes in any way and will not hesitate to enforce this if deemed necessary.